oxidecomputer/oxide.rs/sdk/README.md

 # The Oxide Rust SDK

-Generated bindings for the Oxide API.
+SDK for the Oxide API.

 ## Installation

 The `oxide` crate is available on crates.io.
 You'll probably want to use `tokio` as well.
 Add them to your `Cargo.toml` file or use `cargo add`:

 ```console
 $ cargo add oxide